Cybercrime Prevention Act of 2012: Reaction

 The new Act received mixed reactions from several sectors upon its enactment, particularly with how its provisions could potentially affect freedom of expression, freedom of speech and data security in the Philippines.

 The local business process outsourcing industry has received the new law well, citing an increase in the confidence of investors due to measures for the protection of electronic devices and online data.
 Media organizations and legal institutions though have criticized the Act for extending the definition of libel as defined in the Revised Penal Code of the Philippines, which has been criticized by international organizations as being outdated: the United Nations for one has remarked that the current definition of libel as defined in the Revised Penal Code is inconsistent with the International Covenant on Civil and Political Rights, and therefore violates the respect of freedom of expression.

 Senator Edgardo Angara, the main proponent of the Act, defended the law by saying that it is a legal framework to protect freedoms such as the freedom of expression.
 He asked the Act's critics to wait for the bill's implementing rules and regulations to see if the issues were addressed.
 He also added that the new law is unlike the controversial Stop Online Piracy Act and PROTECT IP Act.
-However, Senator TG Guingona criticized the bill, calling it a prior restraint to the freedom of speech and freedom of expression.
+However, Senator TG Guingona criticized the bill, calling it a prior restraint to the freedoms of speech and freedom of expression.

 The Electronic Frontier Foundation has also expressed concern about the Act, supporting local media and journalist groups which are opposed to it.
 The Centre for Law and Democracy also published a detailed analysis criticizing the law from a freedom of expression perspective.

 Malacañang has attempted to distance itself from the law; after the guilty verdict was rendered in the Maria Ressa cyberlibel case, presidential spokesman Harry Roque blamed President Duterte's predecessor, Noynoy Aquino, for any negative effects of the law.

+In 2024, United Nations Special Rapporteur for freedom of opinion and expression Irene Khan called on the government to repeal the controversial Anti-Terrorism Law of 2020 and the Cybercrime Prevention Act of 2012, saying that these laws go against Constitutional guarantees to freedom of expression in the Philippines.
+Khan stated that the two laws go against international standards, and that instead of addressing cybercrime, the government has used the Cybercrime Prevention Act to attack journalists and suppress freedom of the press and freedom of expression.